 The overlap column shows an average overlap of about 70%.
 We expected higher values, since this artificial video has a high contrast between the balls and the background.
-Yet unfortunately, the Felzenszwalb segmentation does not segment the ball as one component but puts the contour of the ball into an own component (Fig. 4).
+The FH segmentation does not segment the ball as one comdescription/ACV1/ACV_TRACKINGBENCHMARK.HTML/